vikas2444290/hotel-booking-data-analysis/README.md

 # Hotel Booking Cancellation Analysis 📊

 ## Project Overview
-This project analyzes hotel booking data to identify key factors influencing reservation cancellations.
-The goal is to provide actionable business insights that can help hotels reduce cancellation rates and improve revenue management.
+This project analyzes hotel booking data to understand the key factors driving reservation cancellations and their impact on hotel revenue.
+Using exploratory data analysis (EDA), the project aims to generate actionable business insights that can help hotels reduce cancellations and improve revenue efficiency.

+---

 ## Business Problem
-City Hotel and Resort Hotel experience high booking cancellation rates, leading to revenue loss and inefficient room utilization.
-This analysis explores pricing, seasonality, hotel type, and customer behavior to understand cancellation patterns.
+City Hotels and Resort Hotels have been experiencing high booking cancellation rates, resulting in revenue loss and underutilized rooms.
+The objective of this analysis is to identify patterns behind cancellations by examining pricing, seasonality, hotel type, booking channels, and customer behavior, and to propose data-driven recommendations.

+---

 ## Dataset
-- Source: Hotel booking dataset (2015–2017)
+- **Source:** Hotel booking dataset (2015–2017)
-- Records include booking status, hotel type, ADR (Average Daily Rate), country, distribution channels, and monthly trends.
+- **Key Features:**
+  - Booking status (cancelled / not cancelled)
+  - Hotel type (City / Resort)
+  - Average Daily Rate (ADR)
+  - Country of origin
+  - Distribution channels (Online TA, Offline TA, Groups, Direct)
+  - Monthly and seasonal booking patterns

+---

-## Key Analysis Performed
+## Analysis Approach
+The analysis was performed using Python in a Jupyter Notebook and followed a structured EDA workflow:

+- Data cleaning and preprocessing
 - Cancellation vs non-cancellation comparison
-- City hotel vs resort hotel trends
+- City Hotel vs Resort Hotel analysis
-- Monthly reservation and cancellation patterns
+- Monthly and seasonal reservation trends
-- Impact of Average Daily Rate (ADR) on cancellations
+- Impact of pricing (ADR) on cancellation behavior
-- Country-wise and channel-wise cancellation analysis
+- Country-wise cancellation distribution
+- Booking channel analysis (Online, Group, Direct)

+---

+## Key Insights
+- Approximately **37% of total bookings were cancelled**, significantly affecting revenue
+- **Higher Average Daily Rate (ADR)** strongly correlates with higher cancellation rates
+- **Resort hotels** show a higher cancellation ratio compared to city hotels
+- **January** records the highest cancellations, while **August** has the highest booking volume
+- Around **46% of bookings come from online travel agencies**, contributing most to cancellations
+- **Portugal** has the highest number of cancelled reservations

+---

+## Business Recommendations
+Based on the analysis, the following actions are suggested:

+- Optimize pricing strategies during high-cancellation periods
+- Offer targeted discounts for resort hotels on weekends and holidays
+- Launch focused marketing campaigns during high-risk months like January
+- Improve service quality in regions with high cancellation rates to reduce customer churn

+---

 ## Tools & Technologies
 - Python